Jason Delay Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.62 team ERA ranks third among all MLB pitching staffs.
+- The Mariners have a 3.55 team ERA that ranks third among all MLB pitching staffs.

-- The Mariners surrender the first-fewest home runs in baseball (41 total, 0.8 per game).
+- The Mariners give up the fewest home runs in baseball (41 total, 0.8 per game).

-- Castillo gets the start for the Mariners, his 11th of the season.
-He is 3-2 with a 2.97 ERA and 66 strikeouts in 57 2/3 innings pitched.
+- Gonzales makes the start for the Mariners, his 10th of the season.
+He is 4-1 with a 5.68 ERA and 30 strikeouts in 44 1/3 innings pitched.

-- The right-hander's most recent appearance came on Tuesday against the Oakland Athletics, when he threw six scoreless innings while giving up four hits.
+- In his last outing on Wednesday against the Oakland Athletics, the left-hander threw six innings, giving up two earned runs while surrendering five hits.

+- The 31-year-old has an ERA of 5.68, with 6.1 strikeouts per nine innings, in nine games this season.
+Opponents have a .295 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.